The Horns of Consecration at Knossos

 Are the horns of consecration at Knossos original?

 The large, prominent horns of consecration that visitors see at the Knossos site today, such as those near the south entrance, are reconstructions in stone, associated with Sir Arthur Evans’s restoration of the palace.
 They recreate how the sacred horns once crowned the buildings, but they are modern recreations rather than the original ancient horns.
-They are, however, based on the genuine importance and form of the symbol, which is well attested.
-Original, authentic examples of horns of consecration, along with their depictions on frescoes and objects, are displayed in the Heraklion Archaeological Museum.
+They are, however, based on the genuine importance and form of the symbol, which is well attested in surviving examples, frescoes and objects.
+Original, authentic horns of consecration, along with their depictions, are displayed in the Heraklion Archaeological Museum.
 As with much at Knossos, where Evans reconstructed extensively, it is worth knowing the difference between the impressive site reconstructions and the genuine originals kept in the museum.

 Powered by GetYourGuide